kolemare/CNN-CPP/README.md

 Once docker container is started in interactive mode or native Linux setup is done, you can proceed to python invokes.

-- <code style="color: teal;">invoke extract</code> The extract task extracts all .zip files in the datasets folder, including handling split .zip files (some datasets are already available in datasets folder).
+- <code style="color: teal;">invoke extract</code> The extract task extracts all .zip files in the datasets folder, including handling split .zip files.

+  > **Note:**
+  > Some datasets are already available in the **datasets** folder.

 - <code style="color: teal;">invoke build</code> The build task compiles the framework.

-  - --jobs: Specifies the number of jobs to run simultaneously during the build (default is 1), recommendation is to use 4 jobs (**invoke build --jobs 4**) for faster build of the framework.
+  - --jobs: Specifies the number of jobs to run simultaneously during the build.

+    > **Note:**
+    > By default, the build process uses a single job.
+However, using 4 jobs (**invoke build --jobs 4**) is recommended
+    > for faster compilation.

   - --clean: Cleans the build directories before compiling.

     > **Note:**
-    > First build might take a while, since it builds OpenCV first.
+    > First compilation might take a while, since it builds OpenCV first.

 - <code style="color: teal;">invoke run</code> The run task executes the compiled framework located in the build directory.